Cracking the Team Code: Buffini & Company Unlocks What it Takes to Build & Lead a Real Estate Team in 2022

 Chairman and Founder, Buffini & Company

 As a team leader, it is your job to provide individuals the environment, systems and guidance to thrive both personally and professionally.
 But if you don’t know what drives them, sets them apart or motivates them, you will have a difficult time getting the most out of your team.
 Identifying and understanding your team members’ strengths will bring clarity to each member’s role.
 By discovering each agent’s unique abilities, you can leverage their selling, communication and serving style to better understand your team and to help your team better understand each other.

-Natalie McArtor of Long & Foster in Gainesville, Virginia, leads a team of five people and subscribes to Buffini & Company’s Team Coaching™ program after 18 years as a One2One Coaching™ member.
+Natalie McArtor of Long & Foster in Gainesville, Virginia, leads a team of five people and subscribes to Buffini & Company’s Leadership Coaching™ program after 18 years as a One2One Coaching™ member.
 Her team coach has helped not only pinpoint her team members’ strengths in a short amount of time—think one hour versus one year—but has allowed her to easily slate each member of the team in a role that suits their strengths.